create28/fpl-app-v2/AWARD_CALCULATION_REQUIREMENTS.md

 3. **Don't mix team-level and player-level calculations** - they're fundamentally different
 4. **Don't assume team_value data is available** - it's often 0 in the API
 5. **Don't use efficiency calculations as fallbacks** - they don't represent actual FPL performance
+6. **Don't calculate awards with incomplete player data** - always verify all teams have data first

 ## Future Maintenance